UST Acquires Leading Australian Process Transformation Company, Leonardo

 Strategic acquisition further strengthens UST's position in the dynamic ANZ market

-MELBOURNE, Australia and ALISO VIEJO, Calif., Feb.
+MELBOURNE, Australia, Feb.
 21, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, has announced the strategic acquisition of Leonardo, a leading provider of business process improvement, automation, and integration services, in the Australia and New Zealand (ANZ) region.
 The acquisition by UST will empower Leonardo to expand its market reach and enhance its service offerings for clients, combining Leonardo's in-depth process expertise with UST's technology leadership, digital transformation capabilities, and global credentials, and strengthening UST's position in the Australian market.

 UST has been supporting clients across industries in the Australian market for the last 8 years, providing digital transformation solutions focused on customer experience and operating model design, product engineering, organizational efficiencies through process transformation, Gen AI and data services, SaaS, cloud, intelligent automation, and cyber security solutions.
 Leonardo strengthens UST's organizational efficiency offering, by bringing in its expertise, client references, and local partnerships.